4FK/spyDiscord/README.md

 # spyDiscord
-discord selfbot to relay a channel to a webhook
+discord selfbot to relay a channel to a webhook, made very poorly and quickly to spy on people